aittam/vagrant-ansible-docker-swarm/README.md

 ## Setup Infrastructure

-By default it's going to build a 3 node swarm cluster.
+By default it's going to build a 5 nodes swarm cluster.
 Three manager and two workers, those numbers can be changed in the 'global-config.yml'.
 In order to have a cluster that's resilient to faults and crashes you need to have redundancy on the masters.
 An odd number(>=3) of masters is needed and suggested.
 The actual amount depends on the number of faults you want to tolerate.

     vagrant up